-- dBB trajectories display several features that violate classical intuitions about particle trajectories. - It is important to note that, if decoherence occurs in an environmental basis that is localized in position, dBB trajectories of the system will approximately follow classical trajectories, for the reasons discussed in last two lectures. - dBB doesn't owe us anything more than that.
-So long as: - It reproduces the predictions of quantum theory in measurements. - Macroscopic systems typically have approximately classical trajectories. - then the theory saves the phenomena. - Since quantum and classical predictions are different, dBB trajectories must differ from classical ones in some situations. - The question is only if they are weirder than absolutely necessary to reproduce quantum theory, and whether that is a bad thing.
+- dBB trajectories display several features that violate classical intuitions about particle trajectories. - It is important to note that, if decoherence occurs in an environmental basis that is localized in position, dBB trajectories of the system will approximately follow classical trajectories. - dBB doesn't owe us anything more than that.
+So long as: - It reproduces the predictions of quantum theory in measurements. - Macroscopic systems typically have approximately classical trajectories. then the theory saves the phenomena. - Since quantum and classical predictions are different, dBB trajectories must differ from classical ones in some situations. - The question is only if they are weirder than absolutely necessary to reproduce quantum theory, and whether that is a bad thing.